Granville Woods: Inventions

 In 1896, Woods created a system for controlling electrical lights in theaters, known as the "safety dimmer", which was economical, safe, and efficient, saving 40% of electricity use.

-Woods is also sometimes credited with the invention of the air brake for trains in 1904; however, George Westinghouse patented the air brake almost 40 years prior, making Woods's contribution an improvement to the invention.
+Woods is also sometimes credited with the invention of the air brake for trains in 1904; however, George Westinghouse had patented the air brake almost 40 years earlier, making Woods' contribution an improvement to the invention.

 Personal life

-Although the newspapers of his day generally referred to him as a bachelor, Woods was married to Ada Woods, who was granted a divorce from him in 1891.
+Although the newspapers of his day generally referred to him as a bachelor, Woods was married to Ada Woods; however, she was granted a divorce from him in 1891.

 In 1902, the Kansas City American Citizen described Woods as an articulate, well-spoken man who was meticulous in his style of clothing and preferred to dress in black.
 At times, he would refer to himself as an immigrant from Australia, in the belief that he would be given more respect if people thought he was from a foreign country, as opposed to African American.
-In his day, Black newspapers frequently expressed their pride in his achievements, saying he was "the greatest of Negro inventors", and referring to him as "professor" despite his lack of formal college education.
+In his day, Black newspapers frequently expressed their pride in his achievements, saying he was "the greatest of Negro inventors", and referring to him as "professor" despite his lack of such a college education.